Haaretz/git-workflow/README.md

 git feature <branch-name>
 ```

+Your branch name should include the Jira issue inside square brackets at its beginning
+and a short description.
+It will automatically be prefixed with `feature/`

 For manageability and tracking, all code in the feature branch should be strictly
 restricted to the branch's topic and not exceed from it.
 For example, say a developer,
 while working on a feature branch, notices a small bug in the code base, that